Juhmer-Tena/saorpg_roller/database/README.md

 # Database configuration for the SAO Roller v2

-The database configuration for the SAO Roller v2 including tests for creating the schema.
-Uses sqitch for migration-based schemas and pgtap to ensure that the schemas are created properly.
-The database in the PostgreSQL instance should be `saorpg`.
+The database configuration for the SAO Roller v2 including tests for creating the schema and uses sqitch for migration-based schemas and pgtap to ensure that the schemas are created properly.
+The database in the PostgreSQL instance should be in the `saorpg` database.

 ## Creating the Devcontainer

+### Volume Creation

+A volume called `postgres-data` should be created in whatever you use to manage containers (e.g., podman or docker).
+This will be shared and used between multiple projects.

+### File Configuration

-The devcontainer should be able to be created without much problems.
-There are some files that must be filled out in the `.devcontainer` such as:
+There are some files that must be filled out in the `.devcontainer` for secrets:

 * `common/POSTGRES_PASSWORD`
 * `database/sqitch.conf`